Mariquit-datkom/danjeon-dungeon/README.md

 # Danjeon Dungeon

-A web-based, retro-inspired **Roguelike Dungeon Crawler** built with a PHP backend and a vanilla JavaScript frontend.
+A web-based, retro-inspired **Dungeon Crawler** built with a PHP backend and a vanilla JavaScript frontend.
 Navigate procedurally generated floors, manage a party of diverse heroes, and survive the depths of the Danjeon.

 ## ⚔️ Key Features